JavaScript seems to be disabled in your browser.

 High tech polyester covering

-Patented polymerizing procedure permanently merges the color to the polyester movie covering, removing the possibilities of color-layer separation and permits repositioning of the covering on your model.
+Patented polymerizing process completely fuses the color to the polyester movie covering, removing the possibilities of color-layer separation and permits repositioning of the covering on your model.

 Light weight at .30 oz/sq. ft.